akashstephen/akashstephen.github.io/content/blog/:blog-post.md

 math: false
 toc: false
 ---
 Hello, welcome to my new blog, I've been wanting one for so long but forgotten about it until today!
-I'll be sharing random things happening in my life and maybe interesting thing I learn throughout my life in this blog.
+I'll be sharing random things happening in my life, maybe even interesting things I learn throughout my life.
 Thanks for checking it out!